MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 ## News

-- 2026-06 – I'll be talking at the [Formal proof and sythetic mathematics school](https://matematiflo.github.io/ProofWorkshop2026/).
+- 2026-06 – I talked at the [Formal proof and sythetic mathematics school](https://matematiflo.github.io/ProofWorkshop2026/), slides are [online](category/talks).
 - 2026/03 – Our [preprint](https://hal.science/hal-05526634v1) with Alexis Saurin, on (proof-relevant) interpolation and bidirectional typing, has been accepted at ITP '26.
 See you in Lisbon!
 - 2026/01 – I gave two talks at POPL '26: I presented [AdapTT](https://dl.acm.org/doi/10.1145/3776664) in the main track, and gave an invited talk at [WITS](https://popl26.sigplan.org/home/wits-2026).
 Slides for both are online.